kennyzhao-code/PersonalWebsite/README.md

 **`TODO for next Version; V. 2.1.0`**
   - Add in new home page
-  - some animations here and there
+  - some animations here and there (hover for nav?) (smooth out release animations after leaving buttons)
   - add extra pages for projects
   - darkmode??
-  - Redesign navbar
+  - fix more bugs in other browsers/mobile, mobile styling
-  - fix more bugs in other browsers/mobile
+  - add stroke to text (2px)

 <!-- AUTO-GENERATED-CONTENT:END -->